emilyhammes/emilyhammes.github.io/temperaturemonitor/index.md

 <img alt="schmatic" src="stm32.jpg" width="100%" />

 The STM 32 blue pill is longer than the temperature shield so some of the blue pill's pins will not be connected to the shield.
 To connect it correctly, locate the 5V pin on the STM 32.
-Additionally, locate the pin labled 32 5V PIN on the front of the shield (the side with the 7 segment display).
+Additionally, locate the pin labeled 32 5V PIN on the front of the shield (the side with the 7 segment display).
 Plug the shield into the STM 32 so that these pins are connected.

 #### One Wire Sensors

-To use a one wire sensor such as the [DS18B20](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/DS18B20.pdf) sensor populate the resistor in the 32 sensor side pull up part of the board, which is labled DAT.
+To use a one wire sensor such as the [DS18B20](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/DS18B20.pdf) sensor populate the resistor in the 32 sensor side pull up part of the board, which is labeled DAT.
 It is size 0603 and it's resistance should be given in the data sheet for the one wire sensor.
-This resistor connects the pins labled 3.3V and B4.
+This resistor connects the pins labeled 3.3V and B4.
 Connect the sensor to the pins labled 3.3V, GND and B4.

 #### Analog Sensors

-To use an analog sensor (such as [TMP36](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/TMP35_36_37.pdf) plug the sensor into the GND, A7 and 3.3V pins, on the part of the board labled 32 sensor.
+To use an analog sensor (such as [TMP36](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/TMP35_36_37.pdf) plug the sensor into the GND, A7 and 3.3V pins, on the part of the board labeled 32 sensor.

 #### I2C Sensors

-To use I2C or related protocols (such as that used by Sensirion [SHT75](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/Sensirion_Humidity_Sensors_SHT7x_Datasheet.pdf)) populate the resistor in the 32 sensor pull up part of the board, which is labled DAT.
+To use I2C or related protocols (such as that used by Sensirion [SHT75](https://github.com/emilyhammes/emilyhammes.github.io/blob/master/temperaturemonitor/Sensirion_Humidity_Sensors_SHT7x_Datasheet.pdf)) populate the resistor in the 32 sensor pull up part of the board, which is labeled DAT.
 It is size 0603 and it's resistance should be given in the data sheet for the sensor.
-This resistor connects the pins labled 3.3V and B4.
-The sensor will plug into the pins labled A7, 3.3V, GND and B4.
+This resistor connects the pins labeled 3.3V and B4.
+The sensor will plug into the pins labeled A7, 3.3V, GND and B4.

 * Note: SHT75 does not use I2C, it uses a very similar protocol.
 These protocols are close enough that you might get data that looks ok but very course.